 They seemed to say, Stand here, for just the time it takes to eat your food, and enjoy that time.

-The same tour guide that warned us about parks told my group something else about Paisas.
-This bit resonated with me at a higher decidable: Paisas do not linger on the bad that has happened.
+A tour guide told my group something about Paisas that still resonates: Paisas do not linger on the bad that has happened.
 They pick up, rebuild and move forward.
 It’s a kind of carpe diem.
 Surrounded by violence as they were for so long, the citizen of Colombia learned to make the most of good days.
 They cannot prevent the random acts that reap havoc on their lives, so they enjoy the things they can control and try to treat everyone with kindness.

 Since 2013, not one Colombian city has appeared on the Economist’s most dangerous cities in the world list, a list that includes four U.S. cities.
 And in 2016, Colombia was once again named the happiest place in the world by Worldwide Independent Network of Marketing Research.